 Grand Rapids Visitation Lawyer

 If you are preparing to go through a separation or divorce with children, one of the most important aspects of your separation or divorce will involve establishing child custody and visitation.
 There is a wide range of options when it comes to visitation schedules: some parents agree to equally share parenting time; in other situations, very limited supervised visits are best for the children.
-At Kraayeveld Law, a Grand Rapids child visitation lawyer can advise you what to expect regarding visitation and advocate for you in court to get the best visitation schedule possible for your child.
+At Kraayeveld Family Law, a Grand Rapids child visitation lawyer can advise you what to expect regarding visitation and advocate for you in court to get the best visitation schedule possible for your child.

 In Michigan, visitation is most commonly referred to as “parenting time.”
-At Kraayeveld Law, we work closely with our clients to make sure that their parenting time schedules meet their needs while also serving their children’s best interests.
+At Kraayeveld Family Law, we work closely with our clients to make sure that their parenting time schedules meet their needs while also serving their children’s best interests.
 We also fight vigorously for our clients in circumstances in which they need to oppose their spouses’ requests for parenting time, and we have extensive experience in matters involving parenting time modifications and enforcement of parenting time rights, as well.

-What Is Parenting Time in Michigan?
+What is Parenting Time in Michigan?

 Similar to child custody, all decisions regarding parenting time must be made in the best interests of the children involved.
 Michigan’s parenting time law states: